PopovEvgeniy/magicswfshell/readme.txt

 0.3.8: The source code was recompiled under Lazarus 4.0 RC3.
 0.3.9: The small changes.
 0.3.9.1: The documentation has been updated.
+0.4: The source code was recompiled under Lazarus 4.2.